theiagen/tbp-parser/docs/outputs/coverage.md

 !!! info "The `--use_err_as_brr` flag does not affect the coverage report"
     The `--use_err_as_brr` flag controls whether ERR regions are used in place of full regions for locus QC decisions (e.g., determining "Insufficient Coverage").
 The coverage report's `qc_warning` column is controlled solely by whether `--err_coverage_bed` is provided — if it is, only deletions within the ERR region are reported regardless of the `--use_err_as_brr` setting.

+Deletions are shown only for the region they overlap.
 Consider rpoB split across two `BedRecord`s, with two deletions:

 - `c.727_728delGTinsAC` — falls within rpoB_1
 - `c.1291_1292delAGinsCC` — falls within rpoB_2